HendrikHenselmann/Haskell-Neural-Network/README.md

 <br/><br/>

 ## Important notes / Clean Code violations / gathered experience
-* The are no learning episodes.
-Backpropagation takes a random observation (or batch of observations) at every backpropagation iteration.
-It's not going through the whole dataset.
+* At every learning iteration a random observation (or batch of observations) is selected.
+There are no learning episodes, meaning that there is no mechanism that ensures that the whole dataset is considered at learning.
 I think that this is okay if the number of learning steps is high enough.
 * I've not implemented Exceptions.
 In the case of failure, e.g. unexpected / inconsistent input, failure indicating output / output datastructures will be propagated through.
 For example the emptyMatrix, emptyDNN, emptyPipe are structures indicating failure.
 This is certainly not good practice, since debugging gets very difficult.